 Count touching neighbors#

-In this notebook we visualize which cells in a tissue are neighbord by drawing a mesh.
+In this notebook we visualize which cells in a tissue are neighbors by drawing a mesh.
 Furthermore, we can change the intensity of the mesh so that it corresponds to the distance between the centroids of the cells.

 import pyclesperanto_prototype as cle